 - If none of these situations apply, the academic department should write a letter describing the situation.
 The research scholar/professor must arrange an appointment to meet and discuss it with an IC advisor (please do not visit during walk-in advising or fill out a Notice of Departure form).

-Once an IC advisor has reviewed the request, both the department administrator and the EV will receive an email confirming whether the request has been approved or not.
+- Once an IC advisor has reviewed the request, both the department administrator and the EV will receive an email confirming the appoval or denial of the request.

 Responsibilities of the Exchange Visitor